-Deciding on packaging for your clinical trial may appear trivial, but it can be pivotal to a study’s success.
+Deciding on the packaging for your clinical trial may appear trivial, but it can be pivotal to a study’s success.
 Pharmaceutical packaging and labeling is complicated by the number of products that need to be identified and the varied conditions they will be exposed to.
-Taking all these conditions in to account is critical, as they can lead to the failure of the label, and failed labels could mean a failed trial.
+Taking all these conditions into account is critical, as they can lead to the failure of the label, and failed labels could mean a failed trial.
 Moreover, certain labels can also serve a purpose beyond identification, from asset tracking to product security.

 The first consideration when deciding on product packaging is, whether the container is a plastic medication bottle, glass vial, syringe, or simply a file folder.
 Each of these surfaces will require labels with slight variations in their adhesive and face stock.
 Next, you should consider the conditions that the label will be exposed to.
 Product labels may have to withstand moisture (in the form of steam, frost, or water), refrigeration, or cryogenic storage.
 If the label will undergo sterilization, it may need to resist the high temperatures and pressure of steam autoclaves, exposure to ethylene oxide gas, or gamma irradiation.
 Finally, any special properties of the label should also be considered.
 Clear labels may be required for glass vials to guarantee that the contents remain visible, while booklet labels may be needed for plastic medication bottles.
 In addition, tamper-evident labels can add an extra layer of security by making sure the removal of the label is immediately visible, thus flagging any potential tampering.